-These properties allowed to block the user from zooming on a page.
-Since nowadays there is such a wide range of devices with different display dimensions, screen resolutions, pixel densities, etc., it is very difficult, to choose an appropriate text size in a design.
-So, what usually happends is that most of the time using these properties enables users to pick a text size that is unreadable while giving the user no way to zoom, annoying them, or making the web site/app inaccessibble to some people.
+These properties can block the user from zooming on a page.
+With such a wide range of devices available with different display dimensions, screen resolutions, pixel densities, etc., it is difficult to choose an appropriate text size in a design.
+Most of the time using these properties enable users to pick a text size that is unreadable while preventing them from zooming, frustrating them, or making the web site/app inaccessible in some cases.

-So, because of the issue described above, these properties are now ignored by some some mobile browser such as Safari for iOS 10+.
+Considering the issues described, these properties are now ignored by some mobile browsers such as Safari for iOS 10+.

 The rule checks if the

 widthproperty is provided and its value is